 Even if you are not coming to Barcelona to follow the Antoni Gaudi’s footsteps, you will most likely come across his works anyway.
-Casa Batlló and Casa Milà are another famous works of this artist.
+Casa Batlló and Casa Milà are another famous projects of this Spanish artist.
 Both buildings are located at the same street, Passeig de Gracia.
 Most tourists view these houses from the street and don’t go inside.
-This time I was one of them, mainly due to the high price of tickets.
+This time I was one of them, mainly due to the relatively high entry fees.

 The cheapest ticket to Casa Batlló costs €25 and €24 to Casa Milà (for an adult).
-The biggest advantage of booking the ticket online is skipping the line at the entrance and a slightly lower price.
+You can also buy a ticket online.
+A huge advantage of doing so, is skipping the line at the entrance and a slightly lower ticket price.